 For a time Malaga was considered the most impregnable fortress on the Iberian Peninsula.

 Just over a hundred years later, in 1487, the defenses were put to the test when Ferdinand II of Aragon and Isabella I of Castile laid siege to the city.
-This was the first recorded conflict in which both sides used gunpowder.
+This was the first recorded conflict in which both defensive and attacking sides used gunpowder.
 The Malagueños lasted three months before surrendering.
 Following the siege Ferdinand and Isabella must have had a tiff, he took up residence in the Alcazabar whilst she slept in the town.
 Or perhaps she just did not like climbing the hill.
-My Julie knows exactly how she felt.

 The castle was occupied by the military right through until 1925 serving as a garrison and then as a training establishment.
 During that time it saw a little action.
 In 1656 the castle was bombarded by five British frigates during the Anglo Spanish War.
 The damage was minimal.
 Then in 1810 the city was occupied by the French during the Peninsular War.

 In July 1873, during the Cantonal Revolution, Malaga was one of the cities in Spain that, disgruntled with the short lived First Republic government, decided to unilaterally declare independence by becoming a self governing Canton.
+The Gibralfaro was the main defensive position manned by militia who would rather have been at home with their families.
 Less than a month later, on the 3rd August, Malaga surrendered to a detachment of gendarmes and a few members of the line regiments who had not gone over to the Cantonist side led by General Pavia.

 The main courtyard as you enter the castle houses an Interpretation Centre, formerly the Military Museum, with an exhibition of the history of the Gibralfaro as seen by its occupants through time.
 You can climb the Torre Mayor for spectacular views over the city.
 The main courtyard also contains a well, reputedly Phoenician, together with the remains of a bath house and a later well that was dug 40 metres down through solid rock.